2023 State of the Anacostia River Full Report

 Though the %Score for Toxics Remediation is still low, kudos must go to the Department of Energy and Environment (DOEE).
-The %Score increased from 0 (in 1989) to 61 (in 2011) thanks to the strong leadership and investomen by DOEE.
+The %Score increased from 0 (in 1989) to 62 (in 2022 data year) thanks to the strong leadership and investment by DOEE.
 Without their work, this improvement would have not happened.

 The amount of dissolved oxygen (DO) has been steadily improving in all three sections of the river except in recent years.
 DO values have been low recently and the %Score, as a result, has been low.
 The sharp drop in 2013 seems to be because of weather patterns that was not favorable to DO.
 There were many intense rainfall events that regularly caused Combined Sewer Overflow events in downstream DC in 2013.
 The CSO events dump raw sewage mixed with rainwater into the river when it rains heavily.
 The discharge includes organic matter which will later be decomposed by bacteria.
 The decomposition consumes oxygen in the water.
 See the example graph below that shows how DO changes in an intense rainfall.

 Because the CSO discharge is churned up, the discharge itself has high DO values.
 As the time passes by, decomposition will proceed and it consumes oxygen in the water resulting in prolonged low DO values.

 It seemed that this was not the case in 2018.
 According to DC Water, 90% of CSO discharge was captured and sent to Blue Plain thanks to the Anacostia Tunnel System.
 And a lot of rain in 2018 brought DO-rich water into the tidal Anacostia resulting the higher %Score in 2018.